gabrieldominguezduran/agenda-app/README.md

-# README

-## A basic agenda app with built Rails and React, you can add, edit and delete contacts in your agenda
+## A basic app with built Rails and React, you can add, edit and delete contacts into your agenda

 ### Prerequisites

 The setups steps expect following tools installed on the system.

-- Github
 - Ruby [3.0.2](https://www.ruby-lang.org/en/news/2019/12/25/ruby-2-7-0-released/)
 - Rails [6.1.4.1](https://rubygems.org/gems/rails/versions/6.0.2)